disafronov/disafronov/README.md

 # Hi there 👋

 My name is Dmitrii Safronov.

-I love automating things.
+I build systems that survive their creators.

 Repositories are artifacts.
 The interesting part is the topology between them.

 [Engineering Principles](Engineering_Principles.md)

-## About me

-Infrastructure and platform engineer building operational tooling, automation systems, and portable infrastructure.

 ## My repositories filtered by themes